toddobryan/turnin/src/test_analysis/resources/apcsp-final.md

 @
 Multiplying `0.1` by `10` results in `0.9999999999999999`
 @
-C
-@@Data-3
+Remember that a _round-off error_ occurs when a binary number can't store the exact value of a number, either because it's irrational or because it's a non-terminating value.
+Multiplying two integers doesn't involve any fractional or irrational values, so the error would be an _overflow error_, not a _round-off error_.
+All the other answers deal with irrational or non-terminating (in binary) values.
+@@Data-3,AD=1,A=0.5,D=0.5
 An elevator in a ten-story building is run by a computer program.
 Which of the following pieces of information could the program represent as a single bit?
 (There is more than one answer to this question.)
 @
 Whether the _Door Closed_ button has been pressed
 @